benito-ullas/autonomous_agents/README.md

 ## Different programs
 1. seek.py

-In this program the circle(boid) follows the mouse.
+In this program the boid follows the mouse.

 2. arrive.py